floe/aoc22/README.md

 # Advent of Code 2022

 So this year, I came across [Advent of Code](https://adventofcode.com/2022) (again), and decided to give it a go.
 Solutions in the repo, random notes below.
-I'll note that I didn't look up any solutions or hints anywhere else (especially including ChatGPT), this is 100% my own mess.
+I'll note that I didn't look up any solutions or hints anywhere else (especially including ChatGPT or CoPilot), this is 100% my own mess.
+(With the obvious exception that I have to google super-primitive Python idioms all the time.
+Did you know that `swap(a,b)` in Python is canonically `b,a = a,b`?
+Neat, isn't it?)

 ### Day 1-7